Ph.D. The University of Wisconsin-Madison, 1997

 A second strand of her research focuses on bereavement and end-of-life decision-making among older adults.
 She is interested in how demographic, technological, and social/political changes affect the experiences of the dying and their families.
 This research has appeared in journals including Death Studies, Journal of Gerontology: Social Sciences, Journal of Family Issues, Journal of Health and Social Behavior, Journal of Marriage and Family, Omega, Research on Aging, Sociological Forum, The Gerontologist, and several edited volumes.
 She is co-editor of Spousal Bereavement in Late Life (2006, Springer Publishing).
 She is principal investigator on several NIA-funded studies of end-of-life issues, including the New Jersey End of Life study and Wisconsin Study of Families and Loss (WISTFL), a follow up to Wisconsin Longitudinal Study.
 Her third area of research focuses on the social, psychological, and interpersonal consequences of body weight and obesity.
 This work has appeared in journals including Annals of Behavioral Medicine, Body Image, Journal of Health and Social Behavior, Obesity, Social Psychology Quarterly, and Social Science & Medicine.

 Carr is a member of the honorary organizations Sociological Research Association and Academy of Behavioral Medicine, and is a Fellow of the Gerontological Society of America.
 She has served as deputy editor of Social Psychology Quarterly and Journal of Marriage and Family, and as trends editor of Contexts (an American Sociological Association publication).
-In January 2015, she will become editor of Journal of Gerontology: Social Sciences.
+She is editor-in-chief of Journal of Gerontology: Social Sciences for the 2015-2018 term.
 She is also chair of the editorial board of Rutgers University Press.
 Carr has held several offices for the American Sociological Association sections on Aging & the Life Course, Medical Sociology, Mental Health, and Social Psychology, and is currently chair of the Aging & Life Course section.
 Carr also is Chair of the Board of Overseers of the General Social Survey, and is a co-investigator on the Midlife Development in the United States (MIDUS) and Wisconsin Longitudinal Study (WLS).